Equality, diversity and inclusion: our strategy

 We want equity for everyone who lives with Parkinson’s, and the people in their lives, in the UK.
 That means everyone in the community has access to the same opportunities and support regardless of their background or where they live.
 So that we’re able to deliver real change, we’ve established priority areas for action based on what will have the biggest impact.

-To do this, We've set out 3 equality, diversity and inclusion ambitions:
+To do this, we set out 3 equality, diversity and inclusion ambitions:

 These 3 ambitions are tied together by our overarching goal: to understand and address the needs of the whole Parkinson’s community.